 You can even monitor the inactive accounts with the following steps:

-• Navigate settings & chart of accounts as done while adding the account
+• Navigate to Settings & Chart of Accounts as done while adding the account

 • Discover the Gear icon present on the upper side of the list